 CHS Summer Internship in Digital Humanities

-The CHS seeks interns to work for eight weeks in Washington, DC on the Free First Thousand Years of Greek project, a self-standing subset of the Open Greek and Latin Project and on Homer and the Digital Corpus of Literary Papyri.
+The CHS seeks undergraduate students to work as interns for eight weeks in Washington, DC on the Free First Thousand Years of Greek project, a self-standing subset of the Open Greek and Latin Project and on Homer and the Digital Corpus of Literary Papyri.

 Interns will work primarily with XML files, editing them to meet the projects' standards, and uploading the corrections to a GitHub repository.
 Additional tasks will include correcting OCRed texts, as well as contributing to other digital humanities projects as they arise.

 No prior technical skills are needed.
 Instruction will be provided on site.